 The company made a lot of regional growth and then expanded to include stores in Vietnam, Malaysia, and Indonesia.
 Kuok believes that this is just the tip of the iceberg and has many more plans rolled up his sleeves.

 While Swee Lee itself is a big and ever-growing company, it’s just one of many facets of Kuok’s vast music empire.
 Caldecott Music Group, the parent company of Swee Lee, also owns Harmony – the American guitar manufacturing company; Mono – the musical instrument accessories brand; Tiesco – the Japanese musical effects pedals brand; and many more.

 In 2015, Kuok launched Band Lab – the mobile-first music-making platform.
-This platform has around 40 million users around the globe, and by the December of 2021, the company had raised approximately 53 million USD through Series B funding, resulting in the net valuation of the company at around 303 million USD.
+The platform had around 40 million users around the globe, and by December 2021, the company had raised approximately 53 million USD through Series B funding, resulting in the net valuation of the company at around 303 million USD.
 From this point, there’s only onwards and upwards for the musical conglomerate that Swee Lee is a part of.

 What makes a good guitar?

 There isn’t just a thing or two about choosing a guitar, but choosing a good guitar is a multifaceted decision, and several factors come into play: